Arabian-vACC/library/docs/aerodrome/fujairah/air.md

 Aircraft climbing into controlled airspace shall be handed off to departure control.

 ### 4.4.2 VFR traffic remaining in the circuit
 AIR control is responsible for managing circuit traffic.
-Circuits must always be conducted to the south of the aerodrome for runways 11R/29L and to the north of the aerodrome for runways
+Circuits must always be conducted to the south of the aerodrome for runways 11R/29L

 Circuits shall be conducted in accordance with the procedures laid down in 2.5.3